 “Plantar heel pain is multifactorial and cannot be exclusively attributed to individual imaging findings.”

 Simply, pain in the heel and imaging studies may not present an accurate picture of which is going on.

 Knowing the thickness of the plantar fascia may not be helpful to successful treatment

-A patient will come in, they have an MRI report that talks about plantar fascia thickening.
+As the first two studies suggest, a patient will come in, they have an MRI report that talks about plantar fascia thickening.
 That problem, they have been told, is THE problem.
 Anti-inflammatories will be recommended.
 A 2018 study says, not so.
 Plantar fascia thickening is NOT THE problem.
-At the Istanbul Training and Research Hospital in Turkey doctors reported the findings of their study (2):
+At the Istanbul Training and Research Hospital in Turkey doctors reported the findings of their study (3):

 - “Measuring of plantar fascia is not helpful as a diagnostic or prognostic tool and MRI imaging should be reserved for differential diagnosis.”

 Surgery?
 “Open plantar fascia release is of questionable clinical value and that patients may improve in the natural course of the disease, in spite of surgery.”